hammerheim-game/hammerheim-rules/3-warbands/black-orcs.md

 Native: Negotiating woodlands is no trouble for spiders.
 They move through any wooded terrain without penalty.
-Non-sentient: Spiders are affected by the stupidity rules in the Mordheim rulebook.
+Non-sentient: Spiders are affected by the stupidity rules in the Hammerheim rulebook.
 In addition, they never gain experience, as they are animals.
 Note however that they may climb as normal.
 May Ride: The Forest Goblin Chieftain, may ride the